18F/guides-template/pages/config.md

 title: Update the config file
 ---
-Work your way through these steps to update the `_config.yml` file — this configures your guide's template:
+Work your way through these steps to update the `_config.yml` file — this configures the 18F style template for your specific guide:

 - [Set the guide name.](#set-name)
 - [Set the `exclude:` entries.](#set-exclude-entries)